Cecil B. DeMille: Influences

 DeMille believed his first influences to be his parents, Henry and Beatrice DeMille.
 His playwright father introduced him to the theater at a young age.
-Henry was heavily influenced by the work of Charles Kingsley whose ideas trickled down to DeMille.
+Henry was heavily influenced by the work of Charles Kingsley, whose ideas trickled down to DeMille.
 DeMille noted that his mother had a "high sense of the dramatic" and was determined to continue the artistic legacy of her husband after he died.
 Beatrice became a play broker and author's agent, influencing DeMille's early life and career.
-DeMille's father worked with David Belasco theatrical producer, impresario, and playwright.
+DeMille's father worked with David Belasco who was a theatrical producer, impresario, and playwright.
 Belasco was known for adding realistic elements in his plays such as real flowers, food, and aromas that could transport his audiences into the scenes.
-While working in theatre, DeMille used real fruit trees in his play California as influenced by Belasco.
-Similar to Belasco, DeMille's theatre was revolved around entertainment, rather than artistry.
+While working in theatre, DeMille used real fruit trees in his play California, as influenced by Belasco.
+Similar to Belasco, DeMille's theatre revolved around entertainment rather than artistry.
 Generally, Belasco's influence of DeMille's career can be seen in DeMille's showmanship and narration.
-E.H.
-Sothern's early influence on DeMille's work can be seen in DeMille's perfectionism.
+E. H. Sothern's early influence on DeMille's work can be seen in DeMille's perfectionism.
 DeMille recalled that one of the most influential plays he saw was Hamlet, directed by Sothern.